Quantification of uncertainty from high-dimensional scattered data via polynomial approximation: Quantifying uncertainty of scattered data

 The Compressed Sensing technique was proved very effective and is now being applied in many areas, including Uncertainty Quantification, \cite{Doostan_Owhadi_11, Mathelin_Gallivan_12}.
 However, standard implementations of the algorithm require the sensing matrix $\matPsi$ to be available.
 This bears an intrinsic limitation when it comes to high-dimensional problems as it requires the use of the whole dictionary at once from which to select the basis functions associated with the dominant coefficients.
-This can then be seen as a top-to-bottom approach where one starts with a whole set of basis functions and shrinks it so that the best subset remains, in the sense of Eq.~\eqref{BPD}.
-While effective, this approach is not tractable for high-dimensional problems, neither in terms of storage requirement nor CPU burden.
+While effective, this approach is not deemed tractable for high-dimensional problems, neither in terms of storage requirement nor CPU burden.